 - Whilst Omnifocus works well to implement GTD in my day-job, I tend to skip regular reviews in Things because it doesn’t have a Review function, and thus non-urgent tasks get neglected.
 Any piece of software limits you to the functionality provided by the developer, meaning you often end up using several apps to cover your needs.

-I think Bullet Journal will fill a much-needed gap in my organisational armoury – heaven knows I could do with being more focused and productive in my non-day-job life! – so I’ve spent the past couple of days devouring reviews and tips, selecting notebooks and pens, and ordering washi tape to brighten up my journals*.
+I think Bullet Journal will fill a much-needed gap in my organisational armoury – heaven knows I could do with being more focused and productive in my non-day-job life! – so I’ve spent the past couple of days devouring reviews and tips, selecting notebooks and pens, and ordering washi tape to brighten up my journals (I shall of course be using two journals so as to separate work and personal, just like with the apps).
 Bullet Journal panders to the stationery addict in me in a big way!

 Once I’ve set everything up I’ll blog some more – with pictures!
 In the meantime, here’s the Bullet Journal intro video to whet your appetite: